-"I'm catching the Bullet out of Burbank at nine-fifteen.
-If we could make this quick, I'd appreciate it."
+"I'M CATCHING THE Bullet out of Burbank at nine-fifteen.
+If we could make this quick I'd appreciate it."
 "Certainly," said Alaya warmly.
 "Have a seat."
 Jasmine seated herself in the indicated chair, travel bag between her feet.
-She was distantly amused to note that the chair left her eyes about eight centimeters below the level of Alaya's, who was not a tall woman.
-Alaya had changed from the business suit she had been wearing that morning; now she was dressed almost as casually as Jasmine, in a pair of yellow shorts and a white silk blouse.
-She was barefooted on the pale blue shag rug of her office.
+She was distantly amused to note that the chair left her eyes about eight centimeters below Alaya's, though Alaya was not a tall woman.
+Alaya had changed out of that morning's business suit; now she was dressed almost as casually as Jasmine, in a pair of yellow shorts and a white silk blouse.
+She went barefoot on the office's pale blue shag rug.
 The office reflected the personality its occupant wished to project.
-A single power crystal hung on a solid gold chain over the doorway, and another crystal, somewhat larger, sat on a small stand at the side of Alaya's desk.
-The desk itself was antique American, real redwood, over 150 years of age and hand polished on every surface until it glowed a dusky shade of crimson beneath the office's pleasant yellow sunpaint.
+A power crystal hung on a solid gold chain over the doorway.
+Another somewhat larger crystal sat atop a small stand at the side of Alaya's desk.
+The desk itself was antique American, real redwood, over 150 years of age and hand polished on every surface until it glowed dusky crimson beneath the office's pleasant yellow sunpaint.
 The walls were hung with neo-Impressionist paintings, dating largely from the 1920s: women with parasols at the beach, a man on a bicycle, two children sharing an ice cream cone, all done in warm yellows and blues and greens.
 "What can I do for you, Alaya?"
 Alaya Gyurtrag sat with her hands folded before her.
 Her silver hair was pulled back from her face and hung in a single long braid down her back.
 Bright blue eyes fixed themselves upon Jasmine.
 "We're going to miss you, you know that."
 "So I've been told.
 But between us, Alaya, you and I have never been close, and neither of us is going to miss the other.
 So what can I do for you?"
 Alaya chuckled with what seemed to Jasmine genuine amusement.
 "Your point is well made.
 What you can do for me, Jasmine, is-relieve my curiosity about a business matter."
 "Oh?
 In what way?"
 "Why are you leaving us?"
 The blunt question gave Jasmine a moment's pause.